klayrHQ/klayr-desktop/docs/1161_SPECS.md

 ### Specification

-This document describes how showing and gathering feedback data from lisk-service will he handled by Lisk application logic.
+This document describes how showing and gathering feedback data from klayr-service will he handled by Klayr application logic.

 - Each component will have a uniqueID
 - uniqueID should be formed by componentName.